BooXtream/BooXtream-WooCommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extends the Simple product features in order to sell watermarked 'Social DRM' eBooks with WooCommerce.
+Extends the Simple product features in order to sell personalised and watermarked (aka 'Social DRM') EPUB ebooks with WooCommerce.
 A BooXtream contract is required.

 == No longer maintained ==
 This plugin is NOT supported and maintained by BooXtream.
 Use and modify as you like.